 - Assignment brief/summary

-There may other information that’s helpful to share as well, depending on the project.
+There may be other information that’s helpful to share as well, depending on the project.
 For example, a few years ago I re-wrote several pages for an advertising agency’s website.
 Being able to see the “old” pages and read through notes about what they liked and didn’t like about the previous text helped me understand how I could best freshen the content.

 Personally, I love when my contact shares favorite posts from their site(s) or writing from sources they admire.
 Reading these gives me a feel for the style, formatting and length of text they expect and appreciate.

 How Can I Best Collaborate with a Freelance Writer?

 First and foremost, have an onboarding process for anyone you hire to assist you with your business.
 We aren’t mind-readers and a little guidance goes a long way.
 I go into detail about onboarding in this post.